kevonc/kevoncheung.com/content/articles/20151124-know-yourself.md

 ---
-title: "Why know yourself"
+title: Why know yourself
-date: "2015-11-24"
+date: '2015-11-24'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: know-yourself
-slug: "know-yourself"
+topic: entrepreneurship
 ---

 One night over dinner, a college friend asked me “What is your life goal?”
 It was definitely a rare question that not many peers have asked me at this stage of our lives.
 It was a tough question!
 I don’t know what life goals I have because it changes all the time.
 If you asked me in primary school, I would have given you the standard “a businessman” answer.
 In high school, you might hear “an investment banker who makes a lot of money”.
 And then in college, you probably hear “an aspiring figure who stands out from the crowd”.